© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Village cross at Clearwell is a scheduled monument protected by Historic England under reference 1014404.
 View the official record →

-Village cross at Clearwell is a medieval cross situated in the village of Clearwell in the Forest of Dean, Gloucestershire.
+The Village cross at Clearwell is a medieval market cross located in the village of Clearwell in the Forest of Dean area of Gloucestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014404.

 Village cross at Clearwell is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014404.